ljedrz/lambda_calculus/README.md

 ## Roadmap

-- change the implementation of a list from double pairs to single pairs
 - additional test cases and examples
 - a module with SKI combinators
 - a parser for lambda expressions with De Bruijn indices